garrettlaman/garrettlaman.github.io/content/Beekeeping/Building highly insulated condensing hives on the cheap.md

 description: How I learned to stop worrying and love condensation in my beehives
 tags: [beekeeping, condensing-hives]
 published: 2025-07-21
-modified:
+modified: 2025-07-27
 ---

 The condensing hive concept has taken off in the past year or so, and for good reason.
 Since I switched to condensing hives in my apiary, I've seen a 100% overwinter rate across my colonies.
-Leveraging condensing hives is a fantastic way to increase overwintering success rates and increase the strength of overwintered colonies.
+Leveraging condensing hives is a fantastic way to increase overwintering success rates and bolster the strength of overwintered colonies.

 ## Intro to condensing hives

 Instead of explaining all of the benefits of condensing hives here, I recommend watching [this excellent video from Peggy DeSanto](https://www.youtube.com/watch?v=tVSzRmnNcJ8) if you're interested in learning why condensing hives work.

 The basic idea behind a condensing hive is that it closely mimics a wild colony's natural thermal characteristics.
-Langstroth hives are very unnatural in that they have minimal top insulation - this lack of insulation allows a colony's heat (and energy) to rapidly escape the hive.
-Even worse, when we add ventilation holes to the hive, we further increase the rate of heat loss and also send precious water out of the hive.
+Langstroth hives are very unnatural in that they have minimal top insulation.
+This lack of insulation allows a colony's heat (and energy) to rapidly escape the hive in the winter.
+Even worse, when upper ventilation holes are added to a hive, we further increase the rate of heat loss and also prevent the colony from retaining precious water.

 Condensing hives offer a solution to these problems - if we heavily insulate the top of the hive, and insulate the sides to a lesser extent, we can trap the colony's heat thereby reducing the amount of energy they need to expend to overwinter.
-Condensation collects around the sides of the inner cover, not directly over the cluster, so there isn't any concern of cold water dripping and freezing bees.
+The lack of upper ventilation holes prevents heat and water from leaving the hive.
+With insulation at the top of the hive, condensation collects around the sides of the inner cover (around the less-insulated side walls), not directly over the cluster, so there isn't any concern of cold water dripping on bees.

 tl;dr, condensing hives have:

+-  Extreme insulation at the top of the hive to retain heat and reduce energy consumption, with moderate insulation around the sides.
 - No upper ventilation holes.
-Water is collected around the sides of the inner cover for re-use within by the colony, not expelled from the hive.
+Water is collected around the sides of the inner cover for re-use within the colony, not expelled from the hive.
-- Extreme insulation at the top of the hive to retain heat and reduce energy consumption, with moderate insulation around the sides.

 ## How can I make a condensing hive?